 Have you noticed tiny, moth-like flies hanging around your sinks, showers, or bathtub?
 As it turns out, these bugs aren’t regular moths, nor are they your typical fruit flies.
-They’re drain flies — insects that can live up to three weeks and reproduce every 48 hours.
+These pests are drain flies — insects that can live up to three weeks and reproduce every 48 hours.
+If left unchecked, they can turn a routine plumbing issue into a full-blown problem requiring a 24-hour service to handle the job.

-“Drain flies,” which are also known as moth flies, sink flies, sewer flies, or filter flies, tend to gather around standing water.
 So, what causes drain flies?
-We’ll answer this question below, along with how to get rid of drain flies for good.
+We’ll answer this question below, along with some helpful tips on how to get rid of drain flies for good.

 What Do Drain Flies Look Like?

-These bugs, gray, black, or taupe in color, only measure up to one-eighth of an inch in size.
-They have moth-like wings and round, fuzzy bodies.
-Other features include tufts of fur and feather-like antennae on their heads.
+Knowing how to spot a drain fly is crucial to getting rid of them at the source.
+These bugs often appear gray, black, or taupe and only measure up to one-eighth of an inch in size.
+They have moth-like wings and round, fuzzy bodies that give them a distinctive look.
+Other defining features include tufts of fur and feather-like antennae on their heads.

 What Causes Drain Flies?